When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Where to stay in Sequoia

 Stay at rustic Blossom Rock House in Three Rivers.
 You may never want to leave the jacuzzi!
-Check price and availability here.
+Check the price and availability here.

 10. Big Bear in January